Learn a few data formatting tricks that can be used to format your file before importing it into MindBridge.

 - Copy and paste the values in that cell to remove the formula.

-If the file is within the limits of Excel, simply copy and paste the files together without the headers from the second file.
+If the file is within the limits of Excel, simply copy and paste the files together without the headers from the second file into one sheet.

 If the file exceeds the limits of Excel, learn how to merge multiple files onto one sheet within MindBridge.